linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 Once login, you are experiencing UnionTech OS Desktop Environment, which is comprised of Desktop, Dock, Launcher, Control Center, and window manager.

-Read below and learn how to work in the UnionTech OS Desktop Environment.

 ## Desktop

 Desktop is the main screen you see after logging in.
 On the desktop, you can create a new file/folder, sort files, open in terminal, set wallpaper and screensaver and etc. You can also add shortcuts for applications  on desktop by using [Send to desktop](#Set App Shortcut).